 More than half (57.1 percent) of 18-to-44 year-olds use third-party websites — such as those listed above — when choosing a provider, according to PatientPop.
 Clearly, the importance of claiming and optimizing your listings and profiles on these sites cannot be emphasized enough.

 It’s also crucial to ensure your practice is regularly getting patient reviews on these sites.
-Nearly half (44 percent) of consumers consider recency a key factor when evaluating reviews of a local business, according to BrightLocal.
+Almost 22 percent of consumers consider recency, reviews left between the last three months to a year, a key factor when evaluating reviews of a local business, according to BrightLocal.

 Many patients put a lot of stock in reviews, making them a critical component of any online reputation management strategy.
-For example, most (91 percent) 18-to-34 year-olds trust online reviews as much as personal recommendations, according to BrightLocal.
+For example, 49 percent of consumers trust online reviews as much as personal recommendations, according to BrightLocal.

 Claiming listings and profiles on third-party sites enhances your web presence.
 This is the only way to ensure your provider information is accurate on the sites current and prospective patients trust to help them find quality care.